 Choosing which outlet is best for your company’s content is never an easy decision.
 In this case, deciding what image you want to associate your company with could be the answer.
 Think about what your company stands for, its culture and the type of solutions it offers:

 If you notice your company flourishing in the quick consumption market, Vine could be for you.
 Dig into the “flashy” aspect and develop from it.
-If you’re community is full of trend setters and the fashionable elite, Instagram looks good.
+If your community is full of trendsetters and the fashionable elite, Instagram looks good.
 Take advantage of those extra nine seconds and artistic filters to create content your “artsy” audience will appreciate.

 Making the “right” choice between Instagram and Vine won’t guarantee you success, but it can get you started in the right direction.
 What matters, of course, is what you do with it, and companies will create some amazing video marketing clips with both platforms.
 In fact, they already have.
 Who have you found on Instagram and Vine who are pushing the tools to their creative limits?
 Who’s doing it right?